Mardcelo/mardcelo.github.io/_posts/2025-02-26-BroncoCTF-Writeup.markdown

 > After Roblox added filtering enabled this was also been mitigated somewhat.

-Also, it's evident that popular games like Phantom Forces uses obfuscation to stop people who managed to save the place using `saveinstance` It's appearing in the game's console
+Also, it's evident that popular games like Phantom Forces uses obfuscation to stop people who managed to save the place using `saveinstance()` It's appearing in the game's console

 ![](http://ctfnote.frogcouncil.team/pad/uploads/9f7e4c32-ecbb-4531-936c-cf9ad1227d5a.png)

-### Obsfucation
+### Obsfucation <a name='obsfucation'></a>

 For obsfucating a game in Roblox, there is a lot of different tools.
 Let me list few: